Group 1: Libertarians

 Anyway, a majority of people will not become libertarians.
 How else could a libertarian society come about?

 Try to create a libertarian society

-Many libertarians do not believe nation states with governments should even exist!
-To create and maintain Liberland would be, in some ways, anti-libertarian.
+Many libertarians do not believe nation-states with governments should even exist!
+Creating and maintaining Liberland would be, in some ways, anti-libertarian.

-Still most libertarians would be willing to compromise on this if Liberland was practically possible.
+Still, most libertarians would be willing to compromise on this if Liberland was practically possible.
 It’s not, there is nowhere to put it.
-There is no unclaimed uninhabited territory and there is no nation state who will relinquish sovereignty to allow for Liberland.
+There is no unclaimed uninhabited territory and there is no- nation-state state who will relinquish sovereignty to allow for Liberland.